-Middle Right: Round Drawing Room firedog (c.1856), metalwork, added by Lady Waldegrave, a dragon is included in the gold design of the front grate.
+Middle Right: Round drawing room firedog (1856), metalwork, added by Lady Waldegrave, a dragon is included in the gold design of the front grate.
 Round Drawing Room, First Floor.

-Lower left & right: Gallery flanking chimney tiles (c.1856), tiles, added by Lady Waldegrave, when the fireplace was converted to burn Radstock coal from her own mine in Somerset.
+Lower left & right: Gallery flanking chimney tiles (1856), architecture, added by Lady Waldegrave, when the fireplace was converted to burn Radstock coal from her own mine in Somerset.